aspark003/ML_portfolio/anomaly_fraud/README.md

 Machine learning identifies what is abnormal

-Severity quantifies how significant the deviation is
+Anomaly quantifies how significant the deviation is

 Binary review flags drive human investigation